bengagobengago

 The key takeaways:

-1. Base fees (listing + transaction + payment processing) = approximately 10%
+1. Mandatory fees (listing + transaction + payment processing) = approximately 10%

 2. Currency conversion adds 2.5% if applicable